 git's home page offers plenty of useful links to documentation.
 Some of these links are given explicitely in the following.

-As git's man page is available in the web, we abstained from installing the man pages on our machines.
+The reference manual offers the official and comprehensive man pages.
+Thus, we abstained from installing the man pages on our machines.

 Newbies can find a nice elementary introduction in the git tutorial.
 In particular, you learn how to start your git configuration and how you initialize your first git repository.
 Very easy!